hariKarthic/note-fences/README.md

 Deployment can be done on heroku or any other platform which supports node deployment.
 We deployed on heroku and the guidelines followed was as per the heroku `official documentation`.
 So, in short, we need to create an app on heroku and then we can publish our app to the heroku app.
 Once deployed, we can launch the app through the URL provided by heroku.

-## Use cases
-1. As a consumer, I went to a place where I found something that I want other colleagues to notify once they are at that location, we can send the text notes with the information. once user comes to that geo fenced location, they will receive the note on their phone.

-## Future
-- Plan to move this app to react-native for better performance and improved features

-## Limitations
-- As of now this app does not work in background.
-To receive notes, the app has to be running in foreground.

 ## Authors
 - Hari Karthick
 - Anirvann Das